edzer/sdsr/README.md

 ## Dependencies

-To locally process the book, install the following R packages from CRAN:
+To locally process the book, download (clone) this repository and install the following R packages from CRAN:

 ```
 install.packages(c(